Perm State University shooting

-On 20 September 2021, a mass shooting occurred at Perm State University, in the city of Perm, Perm Krai, Russia.
-Six people were killed and 47 others were injured.
-The attacker, identified as 18-year-old Timur Bekmansurov, was arrested after being wounded by police.
+On September 20 2021, a mass shooting occurred at Perm State University, in the city of Perm, Perm Krai, Russia.
+Six people were killed and 41 others were injured.
+The attacker, identified as 18-year-old Timur Bekmansurov, was detained after being critically wounded by the police.

 Background

-The shooting occurred four months after another school shooting in Kazan, Russia, in which nine people were killed.
+The shooting occurred four months after another Russian school shooting in Kazan, in which nine people were killed.
 In the aftermath of that shooting, the legal age to buy a gun in Russia was increased from 18 to 21, but the law was not yet in effect at the time of the Perm shooting.
 Authorities had blamed previous school shootings on foreign influence from news of similar incidents in the United States and elsewhere.